maxclaus/learning-c/README.md

-# c-playground
+# learning-c

-Nothing fancy, just a personal repository to keep track of some code I might write while learning C and references I find helpful to C resources.
+This is a personal repository to help me learning C language.

+This project contains notes and small program examples on C programming.

 ## Resources